achristen/Meteobike/QGIS-Analysis/readme.md

 ### Merge data from the DEM with the Meteobike data

 To attribute data from a raster dataset to the point-measurements, go to the menu `Processing` > `Toolbox`.
 As an example, we will now attribute the elevation from the DEM to each measurement location of the Meteobike.
 In the Toolbox choose `SAGA` > `Vector <-> raster` > `Add raster values to points`.
 SAGA (System for Automated Geoscientific Analyses) is a free, hybrid, cross-platform GIS software that is included in QGIS as a plug-in.
-It contains many more specific scientific tools to analyze data.
+If you do not find this SAGA tool in QGIS, please install the QGIS Plugin 'Processing Saga NextGen Provider' ( menu `Plugins` > `Manage and Install Plugins`).
+Go to the menu `Settings` > `Options` > `Processing` and include under `Providers` > `SAGANG` > `SAGA folder` a path to the folder where SAGA is installed together with QGIS (e.g., C:/Program Files/QGIS 3.34.5/apps/saga9).

 ![Images/QGIS_RasterToPoints.png](Images/QGIS_RasterToPoints.png)